Skip to main content

 This first version of Mink targets a specific workflow:

-1. Create a corpus of uploaded text (or speech audio) files
+1. Create a corpus of uploaded text or speech files

 2. Run automatic annotation